Welcome to your website!

 Take a minute to check out my vibrant collection, which comprises stark contrasts in color and size and will add a unique distinctiveness to your garden.
 And feel free to call me with any questions you might have about starting or maintaining dahlias.

-From August to frost 2013, I can be found Saturdays and Sundays at Old House Dahlias.
-You can find Old House Dahlias' cut flowers at Whole Foods Market Laurelhurst, Fremont, Hollywood and N.W.
-Couch St. as well as at Hawthorne New Seasons, City Market on Northwest 21st Ave., QFC on Burnside, Beaumont Market on Fremont and the Bipartisan Cafe.
+From August 21st to frost 2021, I can be found Saturdays and Sundays at Old House Dahlias, now located in Tillamook, OR.
+You can also find Old House Dahlias' cut flowers at Whole Foods Market Laurelhurst, Fremont, Hollywood Tanasborne, Brdgeport and N.W.
+Couch St. Greenway as well as at Hawthorne New Seasons, QFC on Burnside, Beaumont Market on Fremont Sammy's flowers , Tommy Luke and Floral Sunshine.
 Please see the Dahlia Varieties page to see what varieties are currently available.